 Required geospatial data for use in FlamMap for the Continental United States, Alaska, and Hawaii can be accessed from the LANDFIRE Program: https://www.landfire.gov/index.php.

-FlamMap also requires information on dead and live fuel moistures, weather information, and wind speed and direction.
-WindNinja has been incorporated into FlamMap allowing for the use gridded wind information generated within the program for any simulation.
-Gridded winds using WindNinja’s full mass and momentum solver can also be used in any simulation as well.
+WindNinja’s conservation of Mass Solver using domain average winds has been incorporated into FlamMap allowing for the use of gridded wind information generated within the program for any simulation.
+Gridded winds using desk top WindNinja’s full mass and momentum solver can also be used in any simulation as well.
 Please see the WindNinja page for more information.

 Training